PIEDMONT SILVER EAGLES, INC.

 Section 3.
 Honorary membership, Life Time Membership, and President Emeritus shall be limited to candidates nominated by the regular members.
 Sponsors who nominate a candidate for these memberships shall do so in writing to the Secretary of the Association.
 Prior to each annual meeting, the Executive board shall act as a membership committee to consider candidates for Honorary Membership, Life Time Membership, and President Emeritus.
 The name of the candidate recommended by the Executive Board for acceptance shall be presented for voting at the final business session of the scheduled meeting.
 A two-thirds (2/3) affirmative vote shall be required for confirmation.
 Honorary membership shall be a person that cannot be a pilot member and did not fly the line, Life Time Membership is a member that flew the line but was not an officer of PSEI, and President Emeritus is a member that flew the line and was an officer of PSEI.

 Section 4.
-Piedmont Silver Eagles Charitable Funds, Inc. is a non-profit organization as described in IRS Publication 557 Section 501(c)(3) and is a subsidiary of Piedmont Silver Eagles, Inc. The Board of Directors will be appointed for a two (2) year term by the PSEI Executive Board to manage the PSECFI.
+Piedmont Silver Eagles Charitable Funds, Inc. is a non-profit charitable organization as described in IRS Publication 557 Section 501(c)(3) and all Members of Piedmont Silver Eagles, Inc. are voting members of Piedmont Silver Eagles Inc. The Board of Directors of PSECFI will be appointed for a two (2) year term by the PSEI Executive Board to manage the PSECFI.
 All financial records and minutes will be maintained by the PSECFI, separately and apart from the PSEI account.
 The Treasurer of PSEI shall be Chairman of the Board of PSECFI.
 The PSEI President shall be a Board Member of the PSECFI Board.
 Any contributions by PSE Membership to the PSECFI are voluntary and tax deductible as defined in the IRS Code.
 Any member of the PSEI may recommend to the Board of Directors of PSECFI anyone who he/she shall feel deserving of the following grants.

 (a).
 Captain Fund: promoting Aviation to children or young adults